the French flag book cover

 It must be some one impression, that gives rise to every real idea.
 But self or person is not any one impression, but that to which our several impressions and ideas are suppos'd to have a reference.
 If any impression gives rise to the idea of self, that impression must continue invariably the same, thro' the whole course of our lives; since self is suppos'd to exist after that manner.
 But there is no impression constant and invariable.
 Pain and pleasure, grief and joy, passions and sensations succeed each other, and never all exist at the same time.
 It cannot, therefore, be from any of these impressions, or from any other, that the idea of self is deriv'd; and consequently there is no such idea 1.

-The syllogism is unstoppable:
+The syllogism is watertight:

 What must become of all our particular perceptions upon this hypothesis?
 All these are different, and distinguishable, and separable from each other, and may be separately consider'd, and may exist separately, and have no need of any thing to support their existence.
 After what manner, therefore, do they belong to self; and how are they connected with it?
 For my part, when I enter most intimately into what I call myself, I always stumble on some particular perception or other, of heat or cold, light or shade, love or hatred, pain or pleasure.
 I never can catch myself at any time without a perception, and never can observe any thing but the perception 2.

-Finally, Hume offers us a thought experiment: And were all my perceptions remov'd by death, and cou'd I neither think, nor feel, nor see, nor love, nor hate after the dissolution of my body, I shou'd be entirely annihilated, nor do I conceive what is farther requisite to make me a perfect non-entity 3.
+Hume then offers us a thought experiment: And were all my perceptions remov'd by death, and cou'd I neither think, nor feel, nor see, nor love, nor hate after the dissolution of my body, I shou'd be entirely annihilated, nor do I conceive what is farther requisite to make me a perfect non-entity 3.

-This is precisely Hume's conclusion: The rest of mankind [...] are nothing but a bundle of collection of different perceptions, which succeed each other with an inconceivable rapidity, and are in a perpetual flux and movement 5.
+This is precisely Hume's conclusion: The rest of mankind [...] are nothing but a bundle or collection of different perceptions, which succeed each other with an inconceivable rapidity, and are in a perpetual flux and movement 5.

 If the mind is a kind of theatre, and there is properly no simplicity in it at one time, nor identity in different, the question arises: What then gives us so great a propension to ascribe an identity to these successive perceptions, and to suppose ourselves possest of an invariable and uninterrupted existence thro' the whole course of our lives?
 6

-But as we feel that it is absurd to speak of one and the same object, where we see only different related objects [...], interrupted and variable, in order to justify to ourselves this absurdity, we often feign some new and unintelligible principle, that connects the objects together, and prevents their interruption or variation.
+But as we feel that it is absurd to speak of one and the same object where we see only different related objects [...], interrupted and variable, in order to justify to ourselves this absurdity, we often feign some new and unintelligible principle, that connects the objects together, and prevents their interruption or variation.
 Thus we feign the continu'd existence of the perceptions of our senses, to remove the interruption; and run into the notion of a soul, and self, and substance, to disguise the variation 8.

 A Spirit is one simple, undivided, active Being: as it perceives Ideas, it is called the Understanding, and as it produces or otherwise operates about them, it is called the Will 9.

-This leads him, in the conclusion of this first book, to give us this long lament, which could be described as the "sceptic's blues":
+This leads him, at the close of Book I, to give us this long lament—what might be called the "sceptic's blues":

 I am first affrighted and confounded with that forelorn solitude, in which I am plac'd in my philosophy, and fancy myself some strange uncouth monster, who not being able to mingle and unite in society, has been expell'd all human commerce, and left utterly abandon'd and disconsolate. [...]
 I have expos'd myself to the enmity of all metaphysicians, logicians, mathematicians, and even theologians; and can I wonder at the insults I must suffer?
 I have declar'd my disapprobation of their systems; and can I be surpriz'd, if they shou'd express a hatred of mine and of my person?
 When I look abroad, I foresee on every side, dispute, contradiction, anger, calumny and detraction.
 When I turn my eye inward, I find nothing but doubt and ignorance.
 All the world conspires to oppose and contradict me 10.